TGAC/FlowFI/README.md

 membership - numerical id of the cluster this feature belongs to\
 centrality - numerical score from 0-1 with 1 corresponding to the feature with the highest centrality

+## Using FlowFI: Feature Design

+FlowFI offers feature design options that are minimal for now but also allow for import of .tiff images from other image manipulation software like Fiji/ImageJ.
+Crucially, FlowFI allows for image features such as total area of a masked image, unique values (e.g. for segmentation) and other numerical values to be converted into .fcs parameters using the images provided.
+These parameters can then be reimported e.g. into FlowJo for analysis purposes.

 # Creating a FlowFI Executable from Source
 These instructions assume a working version of Python 3.10 that is accessible from the command line.
 In order to prevent the executable from becoming too large, it is best to make the executable in a fresh virtual environment.
 To do this in Linux, navigate to the FlowIO directory in the command line and use the following commands: